ibm-cloud-docs/EventStreams/eventstreams159.md

 ### Consumers
 Consumers should subscribe and consume to both the local and remote topics.
 This can be done with one wild-carded subscription, that is to consume from both  `accounting.invoice` and `accounting.invoice.<ALIAS>` use the subscription to `accounting.invoice.*`.

-When consuming both local and remote topics, care should be taken if the application requires strict ordering.
+When consuming both local and remote topics, take care if the application requires strict ordering.
 In such a case, remote topics should be fully consumed first before starting to consume from local topics.
-This way messages are processed in the order they were produced.
+This way messages are processed in the order that they were produced.

 ### Consumer offsets
-Note that while consumer groups offsets are replicated between clusters, they must be explicitly used by consumers in order to reset their position when switching cluster.
+Note that while consumer groups offsets are replicated between clusters, they must be explicitly used by consumers to reset their position when switching cluster.

 The RemoteClusterUtils package allows to easily make these changes.
 Such logic is demonstrated in [ConsumerRunnable.java](https://github.ibm.com/messagehub/event-streams-samples/blob/mm2/kafka-java-console-sample/src/main/java/com/eventstreams/samples/ConsumerRunnable.java#L68-L119).